What kind of debt problems are you facing?

 If you find that you simply can't afford to repay your debts in any kind of timeframe, bankruptcy could be the answer.

-- You'll have a date you'll be free of your debts - typically after a year
+- You'll have a date you'll be free of your debts - typically after a year - but you will probably have to use many of your assets, including your home, to repay your lenders

-- You'll be protected from your lenders
+- You'll be protected from your lenders, but your name will appear on the Individual Insolvency Register

 More on bankruptcy »